kimjoar/writings/backbone-mixins.md

 // This is our mixin:
 var Pagination = {

-    // As expects the view it's mixed into to have a link with class `next`
+    // expects the view it's mixed into to have a link with class `next`
+    // present in the DOM
     events: {
         "click a.next": "next"
     },